spesmilo/electrum-server/HOWTO.md

     $ bitcoind -reindex

-If you have a fresh copy of bitcoind start `bitcoind`:
+If you already have a freshly indexed copy of the blockchain with txindex start `bitcoind`:

     $ bitcoind